Sidney Macey (Cyrus Dare): Stage career

-Macey toured America again in 1899-1900, this time performing before President McKinley.
+Macey toured America again in 1899-1900, this time performing before President William McKinley.
 It was reported that the President paid little attention to the performance until Cyrus Dare appeared; then, leaning forward, the President became more and more interested in the clever entertainment, until finally he buried his face in his hands and wept with laughter.
 "You are amused, Mr. President", said someone in the box.
 "Amused", replied McKinley.
 "Why, I should think so.
 If the fellow stays in the country long we shall have to introduce the 'laughing tariff'".

 Blessed with fine tenor and falsetto voices, Macey composed over 200 songs, among the most famous being Johnny Jones And Me!
 (1896), The Unfortunate Child (1901), Forget-Me-Not (1906) and The Burglar and the Child (1912).
 According to his obituary, he was the first evening dress artiste to play a piano on the stage and the first child mimic on the stage.
 He was also one of the 600 founders of the Variety Artists' Benevolent Institution, Brinsworth House in Twickenham and did much to raise the standard of the variety stage.

 Macey continued to work as a Society Entertainer and in Vaudeville until the outbreak of the First World War, when he retired from the stage after a career spanning more than four decades.

+Macey's extensive archive was later donated to the British Music Hall Society.

 Inventor

-In the early 1890s, Macey briefly returned to the family business of Fishing Tackle manufacturing, founding Sidney Macey Inimitable Fly Works, of Bates Hill, Redditch, Worcestershire and patenting several fishing tackle inventions.
+In the early 1890s, Macey briefly returned to the family business of Fishing Tackle manufacturing, founding Sidney Macey Inimitable Fly Works, of Bates Hill, Redditch, Worcestershire and patenting several Fishing Tackle inventions.

-For a while, Macey also ran a publishing house, Lucas Brothers, in Fleet Street, London and patented The Vampola, a mechanical vamp which, when placed on a piano, enabled the performer to play in any key.
+For a while, Macey also ran a publishing house, Lucas Brothers of 190 Fleet Street, London and patented The Vampola, a mechanical vamp which, when placed on a piano, enabled the performer to play in any key.

 Dare & Dare

 After WW1, Macey and his son Leonard founded Dare & Dare, a firm of Auctioneers, Surveyors, House Land and Estate Agents, in Barnes and Surbiton.
-They were both elected Fellows of the Incorporated Association of Architects and Surveyors ("IAAS") (now the Chartered Association of Building Engineers).
+They were both Members of The National Association of Auctioneers, House Agents, Rating Surveyors and Valuers.